appacademy/prep-work/mini-curriculum/source-files.md

 => #<Set: {1, 2, 3}>
 ```

-This won't work quite work for your own code; only code in installed
+This won't quite work for your own code; only code in installed
 *gems* (bundles of code distributed on the internet) can be loaded
 without first giving a path: